rust-lang/blog.rust-lang.org/content/inside-rust/what-is-maintenance-anyway.md

 ## Conclusion

-Based on the observations presented above, we could define a maintainer as someone who continuously ensures that a software project keeps working, but who also does a lot of hard (and often invisible) work to enable other contributors to evolve and improve the project.
+Based on the observations presented above, we could say that a maintainer is someone who continuously ensures that a software project keeps working, but who also does a lot of hard (and often invisible) work to enable other contributors to evolve and improve the project.

 You probably already guessed that maintenance work is not easy, and maybe that is one of the reasons why there seems to be a perpetual imbalance.
 There are often many people who want to contribute to open source, by making improvements and implementing new features, as it is often seen as being fun, and implementing a new feature is also a very visible achievement that may help meet someone's needs or give them something obvious to be proud of.
 But there are far fewer people who want to continuously maintain a codebase (especially if they are not paid for it!), as the results of good maintenance are much more difficult to demonstrate, and it often more closely resembles work rather than pure fun.